kimsehwan96/kimsehwan96/README.md

 A junior software developer about 4 years of experience as backend software engineer, devops engineer

-(Now) I'm in charge of DevSecOps Software Engineer at Lendit.
+(Now) I'm in charge of Site Reliability Engineer in Nrise

 I love `open source`.